chroniclesofcode/meditations/docs/meditations/possibilities.md

 So recently, I have been getting into the board game Go/Weiqi/Baduk.
 If you don't know what that is, a great website to check out would be `www.learn-go.net`.
-It's an ancient board game which is similar-ish to Chess, but in my opinion, much more deep and entertaining (I have also played my fair share of chess as well...).
+It's an ancient board game which is similar-ish to Chess, but in my opinion, much more deep and entertaining (I have also played my fair share of chess as well when I was younger).

 Anyways, this article is not about Go.
 It's about opening your mind to many possibilities.
 The premise of the game is incredibly simple - there are very few rules and can easily be